sweattep/ancient_quotes/README.md

 >I have much more to say to you, more than you can now bear.

 >go to the bee, and learn how diligent she is, and how earnestly she is engaged in her work; whose labours kings and private men use for health, and she is desired and respected by all: though weak in body, she is advanced by honouring wisdom.

+>I say that in all things that a man presumes, I also presume.